Dublin man who changed name jailed for ‘terrorising’ fourth female victim

 Det Garda Donal Corkery said the woman was unaware of Donegan’s past and commenced a relationship with him.

-Det Corkery stated the woman ended the relationship after seeing another side to Donegan, however, “and after learning some bits about his past and his criminal history”.
+Det Corkery said the woman ended things after seeing another side to him, however, “and after learning some bits about his past and his criminal history”.

-Det Corkery stated that the woman felt she had no choice but to go and meet him.
+Det Corkery said the woman felt she had no choice but to meet him.

-He stated that, on November 9th last, Donegan took her mobile phone off her and forced her to sit in a chair “where she was frozen out of fear due to the aggressive behaviour”.
+He stated that on the night in question, Donegan took her mobile phone off her and forced her to sit in a chair “where she was frozen out of fear due to the aggressive behaviour”.

-Det Corkery stated that Donegan ran at the woman with a knife and grabbed her by the throat and squeezed her windpipe.
+Det Corkery said he ran at the woman with a knife and grabbed her by the throat and squeezed her windpipe.

-He said that Donegan told her that he had a Glock handgun and a shotgun and when saying this, he put on latex gloves.
+He said that Donegan told her that he had a Glock handgun and a shotgun and put on latex gloves while saying this.

 The garda said: “In total, the woman was not allowed to leave the house from 7pm to 11pm.
 She was in constant fear that her life was in jeopardy.”

-The detective said that Donegan returned the phone to the woman and she phoned a friend who came to the home to pick her up.
+The detective said Donegan returned the phone to the woman and she contacted a friend who came to pick her up.

 Judge Comerford imposed an additional 20 months on Donegan for threatening to kill a William Martin on April 19th, 2021, at Luis Na Si, Mullagh Road, Miltown Malbay, Co Clare, suspending the final nine months.

-He ordered that the prison term is to run consecutive to the prison term for the false imprisonment making it seven years and ten months in total, back-dating the prison terms to last November.
+He ordered the prison term run consecutive to the term for false imprisonment, making it seven years and ten months in total, back-dating the terms to last November.